liutiange/CppGPUSimulator/README.md

 - **Functional Correctness**
   Focuses on ensuring that the simulated instructions produce accurate results.

+- **Basic Performance Profiling**
+  Includes a built-in profiler to collect and report key simulation metrics such as kernel execution duration and memory operation counts (reads, writes, allocations, releases).

 ## Project Structure

 The project is organized to reflect a modular approach to hardware modeling:

 CppGPUSimulator/
 ├── src/
-│   ├── arch/
-│   │   ├── Instruction.h    # Defines the custom instruction set.
+│   ├── arch/               # Architectural components (Instruction, Thread, Warp, ShaderCore) │   │   ├── Instruction.h   # Defines the custom instruction set.
 │   │   ├── Thread.h        # Represents a single GPU thread with registers and PC.
 │   │   ├── Warp.h          # Groups threads and executes instructions in SIMD.
 │   │   └── ShaderCore.h    # Manages warps, analogous to a Streaming Multiprocessor.
-│   ├── memory/
+│   ├── memory/             # Memory system components
 │   │   └── GPUMemory.h     # Simulates the GPU's global memory.
-│   ├── sim/
+│   ├── sim/                # Overall simulation control and utilities
-│   │   └── GPUSimulator.h   # Orchestrates the entire GPU simulation.
+│   │   ├── GPUSimulator.h  # Orchestrates the entire GPU simulation.
+│   │   └── Profiler.h      # Collects and reports simulation performance metrics.
 │   └── main.cpp            # The main application entry point, defines and launches a kernel.
 ├── CMakeLists.txt          # CMake build configuration for the project.
 ├── README.md               # This file.
-└── LICENSE                  # Project license (MIT License).
+└── LICENSE                 # Project license.

 ## How to Build